||NATIONAL TV and RADIO|

 Story in the Public Square TV and radio broadcasts year-round from our flagship station, Rhode Island PBS, in Providence, Rhode Island, bringing some of America's finest authors, poets, artists, filmmakers, journalists, musicians, still photographers, scholars and other great storytellers to television,

 the Web and nationally on SiriusXM Satellite Radio.
 We also podcast every episode on iTunes, Spotify and other channels.
-As of May 2021, we have been honored to receive five Telly Awards for our program.
+We have been honored to receive multiple Telly Awards for our program.
 Also, we have been honored with the Newport Historical Society's first History Starts Here Award.

-Following the September 2018 coast-to-coast launch, the program is now carried in 24 of the top 25 markets in America, 46 of the top 50, and 85 of the top 100.
-I co-host and co-produce with Jim Ludes and also edit some episodes.
+Following the September 2018 coast-to-coast launch, the program as of August 2023 is carried in 23 of the top 25 markets in America, 46 of the top 50, and 83 of the top 100, with more than 86% of national coverage and nearly 500 weekly airings.
+The 12th national season begins in January 2024.
+I co-host and co-produce with Jim Ludes.

 as it confronts us with the fact that reality is a relative term...
 While the setup is pure Harlan Coben or Joe Finder, the execution is more akin to Tom Wolfe's farcical approach in